Fabriquants d'objets connectés

 Base juridique

-Manufacturers shall keep the technical documentation and the EU declaration of conformity ▌ at the disposal of the market surveillance authorities for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer,.
+Manufacturers shall keep the technical documentation and the EU declaration of conformity at the disposal of the market surveillance authorities for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.

 Manufacturers shall ensure that their products with digital elements bear a type, batch or serial number or other element allowing their identification, or, where that is not possible, that that information is provided on their packaging or in a document accompanying the product with digital elements.

 Manufacturers shall indicate the name, registered trade name or registered trademark of the manufacturer, and the postal address, email address or other digital contact details, as well as, where applicable, the website where the manufacturer can be contacted, on the product with digital elements, on its packaging or in a document accompanying the product with digital elements.
-That information shall also be included in the information and instructions to the user referred to in Annex II.
+That information shall also be included in the information and instructions to the user set out in Annex II.
 The contact details shall be in a language which can be easily understood by users and market surveillance authorities.

 Manufacturers shall ensure that products with digital elements are accompanied by the information and instructions to the user set out in Annex II, in paper or electronic form.
 Such information and instructions shall be provided in a language which can be easily understood by users and market surveillance authorities.
 They shall be clear, understandable, intelligible and legible.
 They shall allow for the secure installation, operation and use of products with digital elements.
 Manufacturers shall keep the information and instructions to the user set out in Annex II at the disposal of users and market surveillance authorities for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.
 Where such information and instructions are provided online, manufacturers shall ensure that they are accessible, user-friendly and available online for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.